 There's a secret ingredient in here: ginger (times two).
-Firey candied ginger is minced up in the crumb topping, and ground ginger in the cake too -- just enough to give it a warm, flirty je ne sais quoi that doesn't try to shout over the rhubarb.
+Fiery candied ginger is minced up in the crumb topping, and ground ginger in the cake too -- just enough to give it a warm, flirty je ne sais quoi that doesn't try to shout over the rhubarb.
 Adapted very slightly from Rustic Fruit Desserts (Ten Speed Press, 2009) —Genius Recipes

 Ginger Crumb Topping

-Spread the batter into the prepared pan, then sprinkle the crumb topping over the cake.
+Spread the batter into the prepared pan, then sprinkle the crumb topping over the cake—make sure the crumb is totally frozen, and that you move quickly to sprinkle it over the cake and transfer to the oven.
+Otherwise it will melt into the cake, which will still taste good but won't look as spectacular.
 Bake for 45 to 50 minutes, or until lightly golden, and firm on top.

 Store wrapped in plastic, at room temperature, for 2 to 3 days.